dlepaux/realtime-bpm-analyzer/docs/guide/core-concepts.md

 ### ✅ Do
 - Use low-pass filter for music with prominent bass
-- Wait for `BPM_STABLE` before displaying final result
+- Wait for `bpmStable` event before displaying final result
 - Handle multiple candidates (show top 3-5)
 - Create `AudioContext` on user interaction